 The MSc can be completed in one year, or students can take up to five years.
 This flexibility allows students to study at their own pace (either part-time or full-time), adjusting the intensity of their study to suit their needs.
-The minimum and maximum periods of registration for the programme are included in the table:
+The minimum and maximum periods of registration for the programme are set out below:

 Minimum Maximum

 MSc One year Five years

-Postgraduate Diploma One year Five years
+PGDip One year Five years

-Postgraduate Certificate Six months Five years
+Individual Modules One year Two years